aml3/RustTutorial/01_hello/hello_world.md

 Second, we specified a return type using `->`.

 Third, there's a `&` in the return type.
+This is will discussed in the (third section)[../03_pointers/pointers.md].
+The (next section) [../02_variables/variables.md] deals with the basics of Rust variables.